 The European Telecommunication Standards Institute (ETSI), an independent standardization group, has been key in developing standards for information and communications technologies (ICT) in Europe.
 Created in 1988 as a nonprofit, ETSI was established by the European Conference of Postal and Telecommunications Administration (CEPT).
-With more than 700 member organizations, over 62 counties are represented by ETSI.
+With more than 800 member organizations, 65 counties, and five continents are represented by ETSI.

 The ETSI Industry Specification Group for Network Functions Virtualization (ETSI ISG NFV), a group charged with developing requirements and architecture for virtualization for various functions within telecoms networks.
-ETSI ISG NFV launched in January 2013 when it brought together seven leading telecoms network operators, including: AT&T, BT, Deutsche Telekom, Orange, Telecom Italia, Telefonica, and Verizon.
+ETSI ISG NFV formed in 2012 when it brought together seven leading telecoms network operators, including AT&T, BT, Deutsche Telekom, Orange, Telecom Italia, Telefonica, and Verizon.
 These companies were joined by 52 other network operators, telecoms equipment vendors, IT vendors, and technology providers to make up the ETSI ISG NFV.
-Not long after, the ETSI ISG NFV community has grown since then to include more than 300 individual companies and 38 service providers.
+The ETSI ISG NFV community has grown since then to include more than 300 individual companies and 38 service providers.
 Since its formation, the group has published more than 100 publications that include pre-standardization studies, specifications, and Proof of Concepts.

 ETSI ISG NFV exists side by side with the current Technical Organization, but they do have their own membership, which can be comprised of both ETSI and non-ETSI members (under some conditions).
 ISGs have their own voting rules and approve their own deliverables, as they independently choose their own work program.